nextleap-project/countermitm/3_gossip.md

 So far the introduction of a new user to group communication leaks the information who introduced the new user.
-This may be a desired property of the communication scheme and is similar to how we already learn who added a new participant to a CC'ed email thread.
-However in contexts similar to mailing lists it may be interesting to provide similar guarantees without revealing who met whom for out-of-band verification.
+This may be a desired property of the communication scheme and is similar to how email users already learn who added a new participant to a CC'ed email thread.
+However in contexts similar to mailing lists it may be interesting to provide confidentiality guarantees without revealing who met whom for out-of-band verification.
 Notice however that the idea of key gossip does not allow for recipient anonymity.